Legislature(2021 - 2022)GRUENBERG 120

 requires DOC to assist prisoners serving terms of imprisonment

-"exceeding 120 days" would create problems for department.
+"exceeding 120 days" would create problems for the department.

-MS. GOODE said if the last 4 lines of Amendment 2 would allow
+MS. GOODE answered that if the last four lines of Amendment 2

-the department to continue providing vouchers to prisoners who
+would allow the department to continue providing vouchers to

-release in under 120 days, the department is supportive of the
+prisoners who release in under 120 days, then the department

-amendment.
-She asked if she interpreted the language correctly.
+would support the amendment.
+She asked if she had interpreted

 REPRESENTATIVE CLAMAN deferred to the department's expertise.